CMU-CORGI/CMU-CORGI.github.io/index.md

 ### 2022

  * 2022-05-06: [täkō](projects/ms.html) was nominated for a Best Paper award at ISCA'22.
+ * 2022-05: [Nathan](people/nathan.html) visited Washington, Cornell, Stanford, MIT, and Georgia Tech to talk about _Re-Thinking the Hardware-Software Interface for Data-Centric Systems_.
  * 2022-04-02: [Nathan](people/nathan.html) gave a talk at the 2nd Principles of Memory Hierarchy Optimization workshop [(PMHO @ PPOPP'22)](https://roclocality.org/2022/01/24/principles-of-memory-hierarchy-optimization-pmho-2022/).
  * 2022-04-01: Congrats to [Sara](people/sara.html) (and others) on receiving the CMU Graduate Student Service Award for developing the new course 15-996 CS-JEDI: Justice, Equity, Diversity, and Inclusion!
  * 2022-03-02: [täkō](projects/ms.html) will appear at ISCA'22.
 Congrats [Brian](people/brian.html)!